heroesshare/heroes-convert/README.md

 a repo of pre-parsed game data from HeroesDataParser.

 In the **src** folder there is an executable script, `data-convert`.
-This script takes as parameters the localized herodata file and a locale-specific gamestrings file:
+This script takes as a parameter the path to the herodata patch:

-	./data-convert herodata_localized.json gamestrings_enus.json
+	./data-convert /path/to/heroes-data/heroesdata/2.49.1.77662

 You may supply an optional third parameter for an output directory, or it will default to the current directory in the **hero** subfolder.